SKKSaikia/me344/README.md

 <b> This was the repo for the High Performance Computing class that I took at Stanford , taught by dear Steve Jones.
-Keeping this repo as a memoir, Enjoyed the class / Go Cardinal .</b>
+Keeping this repo as a memoir, enjoyed the class / # GO CARDINAL .</b>

 # ME 344